Evaluation of Telehealth Services on Mental Health Outcomes for People with Intellectual Disabilities

 Our Leadership Team, the group of people who run the study, includes a co-investigator with lived experience of IDD-MH.

-The Engagement Team meets two times a month.
-They create study materials.
-The team includes four people with IDD and mental health service experiences, two family caregivers, and a START provider.
+The Engagement Team includes four people with IDD and mental health service experiences, two family caregivers, and a START provider.
+They co-design products for the research process, make sure our research is accessible, and help the team respond to research needs in real time.

 We are engaged with START programs across the US to deliver START in-person or by telehealth.